img

 Change in 7 Days

-In February 2018, Finnish experts Esa Sinivuori, Kaisu Helminen, and Dmytro Naumenko from Lumo Education company that trains teachers across the globe arrived in the village of Trudoliub village, Poltava region.
-Within one week, they helped the school audit their strengths and weaknesses, held several open lessons and trainings, and consulted educators on developing their own program of the school improvement.
+In February 2018, Finnish experts Esa Sinivuori, Kaisu Helminen, and Dmytro Naumenko from Lumo Education, a company that trains teachers worldwide, arrived in the village of Trudoliub in the Poltava region.
+Over the course of a week, they assisted the school in auditing its strengths and weaknesses, conducted several demonstration lessons and training sessions, and provided consultations to educators on developing their own school improvement program.

 Visit Trudoliub